 The band’s sound shifted again to hard rock mixed with folk rock with Songs from the Wood (1977) and Heavy Horses (1978).
 In 1989, Tull famously edged out Metallica to win the Hard Rock/Metal Grammy Award for Crest of a Knave.

-At LOH, Barre, Bunker, Noyce (and a trio of guest singers) shine a light on the band’s biggest hits and a few lost gems.
+At LOH, Barre, Bunker, Palmer, and members of the Martin Barre Band shine a light on the band’s biggest hits and a few lost gems.

 Filling the shoes of original Tull vocalist Ian Anderson is Dan Crisp (Martin Barre Band) and back-up singers Alex Hart and Becca Langsford.